fnordoglargh/BoardGameLeague/ABOUT.md

 ### New Results

 A new results needs to be configured starting with the number of players which played a game at a location.
 Each player needs to be selected individually together with the earned points.
-You need to select at least one winner.
+You need to select at least one winner for a victory point type game.
+Other restrictions apply to the other two types. **bgl** will tell you if it expects something else.

 ### Results View